mailjet/api-documentation/guides/_template.md

 By default, the delivery of a message in error to the recipient is turned off.

-When an error occurs, and when template error reporting is enabled, a message from <code>templating-language-error@mailjet.com</code> is delivered to the given address.
-It will contain the error message in the body and an attachement containing the source of the original message (base64 encoded).
+If an error occurs when the template error reporting is enabled, a message from <code>templating-language-error@mailjet.com</code> with subject <code>Error while evaluating Mailjet Templating language for message "original subject" </code> will be delivered to the given error reporting address.
+It will contain the error message in the body and an attachement, containing the source of the original message (base64 encoded).

 ### Common templating errors:

- - <code> expression parsing error ## Unknown identifier: var:day ## near ## {{var:day ## </code> : This error indicates that there is variable which is not defined in "Vars".
-It can be fixed by adding defult value for the variable.
+ - <code> expression parsing error ## Unknown identifier: var:day ## near ## {{var:day ## </code> : This error indicates that the "day" variable is not defined in your <code>Vars</code>.
+It can be fixed by adding default value for the variable or making sure that you pass all the variables required by the template.
+ - <code> expression parsing error ## Unknown identifier: day ## near ## {{day ## </code> : This error is similar to the previous one, except for the absence of namespace (<code>var</code> or <code>data</code>).
+It can indicates that you forgot to specify whether you want to use a Send API variable <code>var:day</code> or a contact property <code>data:day</code>.
+It can also indicate that you are trying to use a template variable that is neither define in a <code>set</code> function nor a loop statement.
  - <code> not valid template ## near ## y}}</html> ## </code> : This error occurs when the statement is not finished - missing {% end if %}
  - <code> "var:day" is not an array value </code> : This error is generally returned when you try to loop on a non-array value.